20 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators or your doctor.

-Is Cognitive Behavioral Therapy (CBT) safe for people with chronic kidney disease?
+What prior data suggests that Cognitive Behavioral Therapy is safe for patients with chronic kidney disease?

-How does Cognitive Behavioral Therapy (CBT) differ from other treatments for fatigue in chronic kidney disease?
+What evidence suggests that Cognitive Behavioral Therapy might be an effective treatment for fatigue in chronic kidney disease?

 Who Is on the Research Team?